SakshiRai255/Drum-Kit-/Readme.md

-##  This is Drum Kit small project on pure javascript
+##  This is Drum Kit small project on pure javascript press the key and listen differnt music tune.

 ### Stack Used :-
 - HTML